Automobiles from Working Cars for Working Families.

 This affordable access to a car not only benefit’s the client, but it is an important component of an effective transportation strategy to help build strong economies and healthy communities.
 For example, many state welfare administrators, employers, and also job seekers indicate that transportation barriers and lack of an auto are a obstacle to finding a job and success on it.

+As noted, each free car program (or financing) coordinated by Working Cars for Working Families is local.
 To learn more on the programs in your area, contact www.workingcarsforworkingfamilies.org.